CM Awards

 Nomination arrangements: The author of an abstract and full paper for the event can indicate they wish to be considered when submitting online.

-Four members of the panel are to be appointed by the Condition Monitoring Technical Committee (CMTC).
+Four members of the panel are to be appointed by the CM Sub-Committee.
 Each judge will be invited to score the entries on a point scale of 0 to 3 and send the scores to Karen Cambridge, who will total the scores, and the entry receiving the most points will be declared the winner, subject to a satisfactory oral presentation.

 Awarding arrangements: The award will be presented annually at the CM Annual Conference Closing Ceremony.